speechly/docs/content/slu-examples/imports-and-lookups/index.md

 ---
 title: Imports and Lookups
-description: Imports are an advanced SAL feature that enables you to define variables outside the SAL view, improving readability.
-The lookup entity type allows you to define a canonical output value for entities with synonyms.
+description: Imports are an advanced SAL feature that enables you to define long lists outside the SAL syntax.
+The lookup entity type allows you to define a normalized return value for entities that have several synonyms.
 weight: 7
 category: "User guide"
 aliases: [/editing-nlu-examples/imports-and-lookup/]